neuroanatomy/BrainBox/README.md

 # BrainBox
-BrainBox is a javascript widget that let's you annotate and segment 3D brain imaging data collaboratively.
+BrainBox is a web application that lets you annotate and segment 3D brain imaging data in real time, collaboratively.
+You can try it at http://brainbox.pasteur.fr.

 #### Developer install instructions